volution/vonuvoli-scheme/documentation/libraries.md

 > **Note**:  If the argument to one of these procedures is inexact, then the result
 > will also be inexact.
 If an exact value is needed, the
 > result can be passed to the `exact` procedure.
-> If the argument is infinite or a NaN, then it is returned.
+> If the argument is infinite or a `NaN`, then it is returned.
 >
 >
 > ````